C# Singleton

 Singleton Pattern Pros & Cons

-• Ensures that only one instance of the class is created.
+• Ensure only one instance of the class.

-• Provides a global point of access to the instance.
+• Provide a global point of access to the instance.

-• Provides a way to control access to the instance.
+• Provide a way to control access to the instance.

-Besides the above benefits, the Singleton pattern has the following drawbacks:
+In addition to the benefits mentioned above, the Singleton pattern has several drawbacks:

 • Difficult to test.
 The Singleton pattern can make testing more difficult.
-Because the Singleton pattern creates a global point of access to the instance, which leads to unexpected dependencies in test cases.
+The Singleton pattern creates a global point of access to the instance, which leads to unexpected dependencies in test cases.

 Singleton implementation in C#